-Adapting To A Pandemic, GOP Confab Sets Tone For Trump Re-Election Campaign
+Adapting To A Pandemic, GOP Confab Sets Tone For Trump Reelection Campaign

 The White House had promised a speech that would be "uplifting," unbowed by the virus, the consequent recession or the widespread racial unrest following multiple killings of Black people by police.
 The speech was defiant, to be sure, but the inspirational elements were less salient than Trump's relentless attack on his Democratic foe.

 "Joe Biden is not a savior of America's soul," the president said.
-"He is the destroyer of America's jobs, and if given the chance he will be the destroyer of America's greatness."
+"He is the destroyer of America's jobs, and if given the chance, he will be the destroyer of America's greatness."

 Overall, the speech sounded a great deal like an earlier acceptance speech by an angry outsider running for president four years ago at the Republican convention in Cleveland.
 That night, candidate Trump railed against the work of Democrats and Washington insiders, whom he would displace.